mezderman/MMM-ModulesGroupsRotation/README.md

 # MMM-ModulesGroupsRotation

 MMM-ModulesGroupsRotation is a MagicMirror² module that groups modules and toggles their visibility over time.
+I needed something similar to MMM-pages but I encountered few bugs and decided to create simple version for what I need,

 ## Table of Contents
 - [Installation](#installation)